Waimea is Paniolo country, and home to some of the most stunning hikes on the Big Island.

-Waimea (also know as Kamuela, curious why?) is the biggest town on the North side of the Island.
-This is - geologically speaking - the oldest part of the island, and home to the oldest of five volcanoes that make up the Big Island: Kohala.
+Waimea (also know as Kamuela, find out why) is the biggest town on the North side of the Big Island.
+This part of the island is made out of the oldest of five volcanoes that make up the Big Island: Kohala.
 The climate here at 2500+ ft sometimes reminds of the Scottish highlands, with temperatures on average a bit cooler compared to the rest of the Island, and low clouds often obscuring the rolling lush pastures.

 Waimea is Paniolo country, and home to some of the most stunning hikes on the Big Island.
 Paniolo's are the Hawaiian cowboys, and Waimea is a great place to saddle up and explore the rolling hills or rugged coastline on horseback or with hiking boots!